Ajay16code/Ajay16code/README.md

 # 💫 About Me:
 <h2 align="center">Hi 👋!
-My name is Ajay and I'm a Front-End Developer, from India.</h2>
+My name is Ajay and I'm a AI & DS Enthusiast, from India.</h2>

 📊 GitHub Stats: